Cape Town CBD Commercial Property Market Insights

 Opportunities

-- Target B-grade towers with large vacancy pools for repositioning: phased refurbishment, serviced-office insertion, or office-to-residential / mixed-use conversion strategies where zoning and structure allow.
+- Target older B-grade towers for phased refurbishment, subdivision, serviced-office insertion or office-to-residential conversion strategies.

 Risks